 Food Stamps Are Just Wealth Redistribution

 Current SNAP policy and possible SNAP reforms will not suffice.
 It is time that the Republican-controlled Washington finally adopt fiscally conservative, pro-market concepts, and this includes eliminating food stamps.
 Sure, it isn’t politically expedient, especially how left-leaning the media is, but it is better for the nation’s long-term future to get rid of welfare and wealth redistribution.

 Wealth redistribution has been a failure.
 Billion-dollar boondoggles, fraud, waste, cronyism, and user abuse are all par for the course in these gigantic wealth redistribution schemes, and it has been that way for decades.
 Let’s not forget this key fact: The government is broke.

 Remember, even without the political will, SNAP and every other entitlement will crumble because of the state’s immense $22 trillion debt, $120 trillion unfunded liabilities and expenditures, and the ballooning budget deficit.
 This means the market will inevitably have to intervene and come to the rescue of the working-class, minorities, immigrants, and everyone else who cannot afford to put groceries on the table.
 Private charity will always be superior to monstrous bureaucracies.

 Do you think President Donald Trump should abolish SNAP?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com